-Today, I’m gonna show you how to install Magento 2 locally on your computer.
-This guide is targeted on current Magento 1 users and also users who are completely new to Magento.
+Today, we’re gonna show you how to install Magento 2 locally on your computer.
+This tutorial is targeted on current Magento 1 users and also users who are completely new to Magento.
 Now, let’s get started!

 Part 1: Install and configure XAMPP